tetratelabs/istio-0to60/docs/security.md

 - The `selector` section specifies that the policy applies to the `customers` service.
 - Note how the rules have a "from: source: " section indicating who is allowed in.
 - The nomenclature for the value of the `principals` field comes from the [spiffe](https://spiffe.io/){target=_blank} standard.
 Note how it captures the service account name and namespace associated with the `web-frontend` service.
 This identify is associated with the x.509 certificate used by each service when making secure mtls calls to one another.

+Tasks:

+- [ ] Apply the policy to your cluster.
+- [ ] Verify that you are no longer to reach the customer pod from the sleep pod

 ### Challenge